espocrm/documentation/docs/development/metadata/fields.md

 *boolean*

-Wherer the field may contain personal data.
+Where the field may contain personal data.

 ## textFilter